 6. Stroll Along Meguro River

-And we complete our tour with a nice stroll back to Nakameguro station along Meguro River, which is about a 25 minute leisurely stroll.
-To get to the river, you retrace your steps back to the bottom of the hill you came down from the park, or simply walk back along Yamate Dori till you find the river, then follow it to the south east.
+And we complete our tour with a nice stroll back to Nakameguro Station along Meguro River, which is about a 25-minute leisurely stroll.
+To get to the river, you retrace your steps back to the bottom of the hill you came down from the park.
+Or simply walk back along Yamate Dori until you find the river—then follow it to the south east.

 Recommended hotels located nearby